sestaton/Pairfq/README.md

 * **pairs_to_interleaved.pl**

-  * Interleave the paired reads for assembly.
+  * Interleave the paired reads for assembly or mapping.

 * **interleaved_to_pairs.pl**